 a.
-The Hotline counselor will gather information in the information domains in order to:
+The Hotline counselor will gather information in order to:

 (1) Determine whether to screen-in a report and if so, what type of intake it will be.

 (2) Establish response times.

 b.
 The investigator will complete a Present Danger Assessment and if there is present danger, will develop and implement a safety plan.